shangyanbin/learngit/readme.txt

-Git is a first control system.
+Git is a second control system.
 Git is free software.